danielmeisler/DiceCup/README.md

 1 = wss://dice-cup.onrender.com
 ...

+If you want to start the local server you need to write "node Server/Server.js 9001" into the console.
 The render server is a free but limited server.
 It shuts itself down, if no new client gets connected within 15min.
 If a new client connects than the server needs few minutes to start automatically and you need to restart the page so the client is connected.

 ## ⚄ Copyright
 All assets and files are selfmade or copyright free.